Joseph Girard III

-Joseph Girard III (born November 27, 2000) is an American college basketball player for the Syracuse Orange of the Atlantic Coast Conference (ACC).
+Joseph Girard III (born November 27, 2000) is an American professional basketball player for Cedevita Olimpija of the Slovenian Basketball League and ABA League.
 He played for Glens Falls High School in New York, where he became the state's all-time leading scorer.
 As a senior in high school, Girard earned Mr. New York Basketball honors and was named MaxPreps Athlete of the Year for his success in basketball and football.

-Early life and high school career
+Early life

-Girard was born and grew up in Glens Falls, New York and began playing basketball at a young age.
+Girard was born and grew up in Glens Falls, New York, and began playing basketball at a young age.
 In fifth grade, he won a national foul shooting contest by making all 25 shots and was dubbed "the next Jimmer", a reference to Glens Falls native Jimmer Fredette.
 Girard attended Glens Falls High School, where he played basketball and football as well as junior varsity baseball, which he gave up to focus on the other two sports.

 Girard began playing varsity basketball, coached by his uncle Rob Girard, for the Indians while still in eighth grade, averaging 21.7 points per game.
 As a freshman, he averaged 33.9 points per game and made 122 three-pointers and began to be recruited by colleges.
 As a sophomore, Girard averaged 36.4 points per game and finished the season with 2,157 career points in leading the team to a 24–1 record.
 As a junior, Girard averaged 50.0 points per game and passed Lance Stephenson's state record of 2,946 career points scored.
 He was named the New York Gatorade Player of the Year, the All-USA New York Player of the Year, and the Albany Times Union Male Athlete of the Year.